spilliton/luft-balloon-jquery-testing/README.md

   t.assert_exists(link, 'more link');
   t.assert_equal(10, $('.products').length);
-  link.click(); // will not be called if prior asserts fail t.after('more link clicked', 1000, function(){
+  link.click(); // will not be called if prior asserts fail t.after('more link clicked', 500, function(){
     t.assert_equal(20, $('.products').length);
     t.complete();
   });
 });
 ```

-In this example, we first perform a few asserts to ensure the link we want to click actualy exists, then after triggering the click event, we need to wait for some time (1s in this case) for the ajax events to fire and load more products into the page before we can perform additional assertions.
+In this example, we first perform a few asserts to ensure the link we want to click actualy exists, then after triggering the click event, we need to wait for some time (half a second in this case) for the ajax events to fire and load more products into the page before we can perform additional assertions.

 ### Be Careful With Timeouts And Waits

-Since the timeout passed to test() specifies the max time it should take for the test to complete, you never want your total after() wait times to exceed your max.
+Since the timeout passed to test() specifies the max time it should take for the entire test to complete, you never want your total after() wait times to exceed your max.
 This is a recipe for a broken test!

 ### Strings For Context